rebryant/pgpbs-artifact/benchmarks/parity/README.txt

 tseitingrid-7xN_shuf.cnf
 	Elffer's Tseitin grid formula, introduced for the 2016 SAT competition.
-Defined over a grid graph with 7 rows and N columns, for N=165,185,200.
-The smaller versions of these were used in the 2020 SAT competition.
+Defined over a grid graph with 7 rows and N columns, for N=165,185.
+These were used in the 2020 SAT competition.
 None of the entrants could generate proofs within the 5000s time limit.
 Both PGBDD and PGBPBS can handle them easily.

 2. Make options